SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/side-panel.md

 Shows a summary of information about the current selection in the Selection screen.

 > [!TIP]
-> To view other selections, without having to switch selections in the Selection screen, click the arrow ![icon][img3] next to the selection name to open the [history list][1].
+> To view other selections, without having to switch selections in the Selection screen, click <i class="ph ph-caret-down" aria-label="Chevron"></i> next to the selection name to open the [history list][1].

 ## Selection members